poppinss/dumper/README.md

 - `showHidden`: When set to true, the non-enumerable properties of an object will be processed. **Default: `false`**.
 - `depth`: The depth at which to stop parsing nested values.
 The depth is shared among all tree like data structures.
 For example: Objects,Arrays,Maps and Sets. **Default: `5`**.
 - `inspectObjectPrototype`: Inspect prototype properties of an object.
 The non-enumerable properties of prototype are included by default. **Default: `false`**.
 - `inspectArrayPrototype`: Inspect prototype properties of an Array.
-This flag could be helpful for inspect prototype properties of extended arrays.
+This flag could be helpful for inspect prototype properties of extended arrays. **Default: `false`**.
 - `inspectStaticMembers`: Inspect static members of a class.
 Even though functions and classes are technically same, this config only applies to functions defined using the `[class]` keyword. **Default: `false`**.
 - `maxArrayLength`: Maximum number of members to process for Arrays, Maps and Sets. **Default: `100`**.
 - `maxStringLength`: Maximum number of characters to display for a string. **Default: `1000`**.